 - Size: 6.8″x4.3″x5.1″

 - Cord Length: 8 ft

-A simple small iron, the Conair EZ Press is the largest of the mini-irons for crafting here.
+A simple small iron, the Conair EZ Press is one of the larger mini-irons for crafting here.
 But, it’s still significantly smaller than a regular iron!

 There’s not much that sets it apart otherwise from the Steamfast besides being a different manufacturer, a bigger size, and a larger water reservoir.

 If you’re not quite committed to the tiny iron lifestyle yet, though, this is a nice-sized “medium” iron!

 - Easily switch from steam or dry heat

 - Larger than some of these other miniature irons

 What to Look for in a Mini-Iron